Arcelyth/live-ascii/README.md

 ```

 Note: *For face tracking, ensure [OpenSeeFace](https://github.com/emilianavt/OpenSeeFace) is running and sending data to the default UDP port (11573).*
+## Basic Operations
+The arrow keys are used for moving the camera, and the `+` `-` keys are used for zooming in and out.

 ## Interactions